A Unified Model for Multi-Task Drone Routing in Post-Disaster Road Assessment: Introduction

 \begin{itemize} \item \textbf{Unified framework for multi-task PDRA.} We develop a unified model (UM) that simultaneously solves eight PDRA variants within a single architecture.
 Unlike existing traditional optimization and single-task DRL methods, which require separate models for each variant, UM leverages multi-task learning to capture shared structural knowledge while adapting to variant-specific constraints.
 This design reduces training time and parameter size by a factor of eight compared to training eight separate models, significantly improving computational efficiency and deployment feasibility. \item \textbf{Lightweight finetuning for unseen attributes.} We introduce an adapter layer mechanism that enables efficient finetuning of the pre-trained UM to incorporate new attributes (e.g., multi-depot settings).
-This mechanism preserves existing knowledge while adapting to new requirements with minimal computational cost, offering flexibility for rapidly evolving disaster response scenarios. \item \textbf{State-of-the-art performance and scalability.} Through experiments, we demonstrate that UM outperforms both traditional optimization (by 24--82\%) and single-task DRL methods (by 6--14\%) in terms of solution quality while maintaining real-time inference (1--10 seconds) for networks with up to 1,000 nodes.
+This mechanism preserves existing knowledge while adapting to new requirements with minimal computational cost, offering flexibility for rapidly evolving disaster response scenarios. \item \textbf{State-of-the-art performance and scalability.} Through extensive experiments, we demonstrate that UM outperforms single-task DRL methods (by 6--14\%), heuristic algorithms (by 22--42\%), and commercial solvers (by 24--82\%) in terms of solution quality while maintaining rapid inference (1--10 seconds) for networks with up to 1,000 nodes.
 Sensitivity analyses confirm the model's robustness under varying operational conditions, and validation on the real-world road network underscores the model’s practical scalability. \end{itemize}

 The remainder of this paper is organized as follows.
 Section~\ref{Related work} reviews the state-of-the-art in PDRA and related optimization approaches.
 Section~\ref{Preliminaries} introduces the basic problem formulation.
 Section~\ref{Variants and motivations} outlines the PDRA variants and the motivation for a unified framework.
 Section~\ref{Development of the unified model} presents the proposed UM.
 Section~\ref{Finetuning to unseen attributes} describes the adapter-based finetuning mechanism for new attributes.
 Section~\ref{Experiments} reports numerical experiments.
 Finally, Section~\ref{Conclusion} concludes the paper and discusses future research directions.